jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 >
 > **Do not drop the video presentation.
 Failure to submit a video presentation will result in a 25% penalty.**

+## Overall Grade Policy

+**Your final course grade can only be one letter grade higher than your project.** If you do poorly on the project, you will do poorly overall.